Standing on the Shoulder of Giants: Background

 The album's title misquotes an expression by Sir Isaac Newton: "If I have seen further, it is by standing on the shoulders of giants".
 Noel Gallagher saw the quote on the edge of a £2 coin while in a pub, and liked it so much he thought it would be a suitable name for Oasis' new album.
 He then wrote the name on the side of a cigarette packet while drunk, and upon awakening in the morning, he realised he had written "Standing on the Shoulder of Giants".
 He had also accidentally written "a bum title" on the packet instead of "album title".

 Noel decided to drop the equipment used in the three previous albums and instead buy "loads of really weird pedals, old guitars, and small amps" as the lack of a deadline on the album allowed him to "take quite a few days just messing around" and experiment with new musical landscapes.
 Noel was forced to play nearly all the instruments on the album, aided by some additional musicians; due to the departure of two founding band members (guitarist Bonehead and bassist Guigsy) while the album was still being recorded, their parts were re-recorded for legal reasons.
 The album features Noel and Liam Gallagher alongside drummer Alan White, who are also the only ones depicted on the sleeve of the album.
+Guitarist Gem Archer and bassist Andy Bell (Bonehead's and Guigsy replacement respectively) would be officially included in the band shortly after the album's release.

 Songs

-The album spawned four singles, released between February and July 2000.
+The album spawned three singles, released between February and July 2000.

 The lead track, "Fuckin' in the Bushes", features no vocals, but does include sampled quotes from Message to Love, a documentary film of the Isle of Wight Festival 1970.
 The festival's MC, Rikki Farr, is heard berating the crowd: "We put this festival on, you bastards, with a lot of love!
 We worked for one year for you pigs!
 And you wanna break our walls down and you wanna destroy it?
 Well you go to hell!"
 Two other festival observers in the film are also heard.

 "Gas Panic!" was inspired by the panic attacks Noel Gallagher was having as he quit drugs in advance of the birth of his daughter Anaïs. "'Gas Panic!' was written while I was just lying in bed sweating, the usual five or six o'clock in the morning, thinking, f—ing hell, you know, is it all worth it?" he said.

 Walmart chose not to sell the album, objecting to "Fuckin' in the Bushes" having profanity in the title.